Technology Requirements

 Online Learning is based upon the delivery of your coursework through the Internet to your computing device.
 Vital to your success is having the proper technology in place.
-For most classes this does not mean necessarily the latest and greatest (or most expensive) computer out there, but there are requirements to be met.
+For most classes, this does not mean necessarily the latest and greatest (or most expensive) computer out there, but there are requirements to be met.

 At a minimum, you need a computer that meets the following requirements:

 A Note on Chromebooks: many courses provide materials in Microsoft Office format.
 You may also do group work with other students and need to share files.
 You will need to become adept at opening and saving files in Office formats if you use Chromebooks.
+You need to be comfortable in setting sharing permissions to share files from cloud services (OneDrive, Google Docs, etc.)

 Some programs may have additional requirements that may limit the types of computers that will be sufficient for the program.
 Please see the school for further information on requirements for your program.